nspope/singer-snakemake/README.md

-Where plot labels are `(frequency in YRI, in CEU, in CHB)`, and the monomorphic bins `(0, 0, 0)` and `(2, 2, 2)` exist because of down-projection (i.e. mutations which have zero frequency in a subsample of two haploids, from some larger sample).
+Where plot labels are `(frequency in YRI, in CEU, in CHB)`, and the monomorphic bins `(0, 0, 0)` and `(2, 2, 2)` exist because of down-projection (i.e. mutations which have zero frequency in a subsample of two haploids, taken from some larger sample).